yangshutingg/dse4231/README.md

 ## Files

-- `data/`(https://github.com/yangshutingg/dse4231/tree/main/data): Preprocessed datasets, including predictors and market state classifications.
+- `data/`: Dataset used for analysis.
-- `src/`(https://github.com/yangshutingg/dse4231/tree/main/src): Scripts for traditional and machine learning models, as well as performance metrics calculations and portfolio strategy implementation.
+- `src/`: Scripts for OLS causal mediation, IPW, DML, DR, CF models, as well as treatment effects estimations.
 - `README.md`: This file.

 ---